timoh6/GenPhrase/README.markdown

 GenPhrase requires PHP version 5.3 or greater with BC Math (--enable-bcmath). mbstring extension must be available if words are modified (e.g. capitalized).

+__HHVM__

+HipHop VM v2.3 and later is confirmed to support GenPhrase.
+Earlier versions of HHVM may work as well.

 Installation note
 -----------------